codio/knowledge/student-source/students/courses/usingguides.rst

 - **Navigation Buttons** allows the user to navigate forward/backward in the content.
 - **Settings** allows the user to change the Theme (light/dyslexic), Mark as Complete, change the font size, reset both the theme and fonts, restore the current files (see below) and access Code Comments.
-See [Dyslexia Support](/students/#dyslexia-support) section
+See - :ref:`Dyslexia Support <tools>` section
 - **Show/Hide Section List Hamburger Ico** allows the user to show/hide the section list.
 - **Collapse** button will not show if the page layout is One Pane.